joelabreurojas/ProVAI/docs/MODULES.md

   - Implement a standalone `QuizGenerator` service.
   - Implement a standalone `RoadmapGenerator` service.
 - **Run (M4):**
-  - Orchestrate the standalone tools into a complete, automated learning workflow triggered by the `Assistant`'s LangGraph brain.
+  - Orchestrate the standalone tools into a complete, automated learning workflow triggered by the `Tutor`'s LangGraph brain.

 ---